iptch/go-techbier/slides/theory-new.md

 ```

 > 🧠 Interfaces describe capabilities — not inheritance!
+> 🧠 Go follows the approach of composition over inheritance.
 > 🟡 No `implements` keyword needed: implementation is **implicit** in Go.

 <!-- end_slide -->